Titus Labienus (historian)

 Titus Labienus was an orator and historian during the reign of Augustus.
 He wrote works of oratory and history.
-After the Roman Senate ordered his books burned, Liberius committed suicide.
-Caligula later lifted the ban on Liberius's books.
+After the Roman Senate ordered his books burned, Labienus committed suicide.
+Caligula later lifted the ban on his books.

 Life

 Almost nothing is known of his early life.
 He was of the Labiena gens and grew up poor.

 During his lifetime, Augustus had become the first Roman emperor.
-Titus Labienus opposed Augustus, however, and even supported the non-existent Pompeian cause.
+Titus Labienus opposed Augustus, however, and even supported the defunct Pompeian cause.

 Titus Labienus, in his historical works, criticized Rome's class structure, which led to his insulting epithet, Rabienus ("Mad Dog").
 His writings contained anti-imperial material, thus, when he recited his works in public, he would have to omit certain sections.
 Instead, he said that these unread sections should be read after his death.
 Despite all of this, Titus Labienus was recognized as a great orator.

 During his waning years, Roman Emperor Augustus, who did not push censorship during most of his reign, began to put strict regulations on writing and began to censor writings.
 These new regulations upset Titus Labienus, as he wanted to write and teach without government restrictions.

 During the last decade of his rule, Augustus created laws with punishments for those voicing a dissenting opinion against the state in writing.
 Depending on how guilty one was or how serious the crime was, either one or all of one's life works were to be burned.

 It was teachers like Titus Labienus who were affected by this censorship, which led to his trial from A.D.
 6 to 8, the first of its kind, where the Roman Senate found him guilty of literary treason.